PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-18 05:19:33
+Last updated: 2024-04-18 05:20:08
-Random Quote: I thought I was the inventor, but the greatest invention of all is the free gift of eternal life. - Rick Sanchez
+Random Quote: To be a scientist is to be naive. - Valery Legasov